EricaLinaG/Emacsn/README.md

  [_profiles.mk_](https://github.com/EricaLinaG/Emacsn/blob/main/profiles.mk)
 is easy, copy the template and fill in the blanks.

+Adding it to the optional-profiles gives it a target in the Makefile. _<name>, <name>-update, <name>-remove, and <name>-insert_ are all make targets created for the profile.

-The install command is frequently just to run emacs with that profile.
+The profile's install command is frequently just to run emacs with that profile.
 Exceptions are Doom Emacs, and Ericas-Emacs.

-The update is not absolutely needed.
-It is a convenience.
-But if it has special accommodations like Doom or Ericas, or less so like Spacemacs those needs can be met.
+The update changes directories to the installation, maybe does a git pull, and maybe runs emacs to update its packages.
+The generic-update-cmd works for most configurations, it simply gets emacs packages to install-selected.

 The _<profile-name>-repo-flags_ allow for creating profiles based on different branches in the same repo.